aparajita/capacitor-secure-storage/README.md

 ### iOS

 On iOS, data is stored in the encrypted system keychain and is specific to your app.
 Please note that currently iOS will **not** delete an app’s keychain data when the app is deleted.
-But since only an app with the same app id — which is guaranteed by Apple to be unique across all apps — can access that data, this is not be a security issue.
+But since only an app with the same app id — which is guaranteed by Apple to be unique across all apps — can access that data, this is not a security issue.

 ### Android